 What does it mean to take responsibility for deeds you yourself did not commit?
 Julie Lindahl relates her experience unearthing the truth of her grandparents’ involvement with Nazism during WWII.
 In a conversation with author Rachel Kadish, she discusses the process that led her to write her memoir The Pendulum and to grapple with the legacy of her grandparents’ work on behalf of the Nazis’ racial war.
 Julie discusses her own work using her family’s stories in the fight against mounting extremism today.

 Rachel Kadish interviewed by Derek B. Miller

-The interviews will soon become available on Apple Podcasts, Spotify, Google Podcasts and most podcast streaming services.
+The interviews are also available on Apple Podcasts, Google Podcasts and most podcast streaming services.

 THE AUTHORS BEHIND THE CREATIVE CONVERSATIONS

 Rachel Kadish is the best-selling author of The Weight of Ink and other novels, and the recipient of the National Jewish Book Award.
 Her work has appeared on NPR and in the New York Times, Ploughshares, and Tin House, and has been anthologized in the Pushcart Prize Anthology and elsewhere.
 She has been a fiction fellow of the National Endowment for the Arts and the Massachusetts Cultural Council, and has received the Association of Jewish Libraries Fiction Award and the John Gardner Fiction Award, and was the Koret Writer-in-Residence at Stanford University.
 She lives outside Boston and teaches in Lesley University's MFA Program in Creative Writing.
 She is the granddaughter of Holocaust survivors. http://rachelkadish.com/